quotengrote/ansible/roles/mgrote.apcupsd/README.md

 ##### apcupsd will shutdown the system during a power failure when the remaining runtime on batteries as internally calculated by the UPS falls below the specified minutes.
 MINUTES: 10

+##### Specifies when apcupsd should create the nologon file to prevent users from logging on to the system.
+NOLOGON: always